 Seabirds will occur at the Corrib Field and along the survey route, and it is probable that some of these individual birds are those that that collectively contribute to the designation of an SPA.
 Depending on the foraging range of the species involved, these birds could contribute to the designation of SPAs which are either close to the proposed survey area (and shown in Figure 4-1, e.g. Inishglora and Inishkeeragh) or much further away.
-For example, gannets are reported as having a maximum foraging range of 640 km, which could therefore encompass individuals from SPAs in Scotland.
+For example, gannets are reported as having a maximum foraging range of up to 640 km, which could therefore encompass individuals from SPAs in Scotland, while species such as Manx shearwater can forage up to 1347 km (Woodward et al., (2019).
+It is important to note that these foraging distances are considered as flown by a foraging seabird, rather than as a direct line.
+Section 4 has assumed these distances are as coastal foraging lines for the long distance foraging seabirds, rather than as a direct line, which could otherwise go significantly overland.
 Broadhaven Bay has an important breeding colony of Sandwich terns (Sterna sandvicensis) and these birds could be present in the area of the proposed works at a similar time to when works are taking place.
 Terns are surface feeding and very shallow diving and the impacts of acoustic surveys would not be expected to cause injury, however the disturbance either directly or indirectly to prey species of fish could potentially result in minor, non-significant impacts as described in the following section.